Rural Utilities Service, Department of Agriculture.

 Award and matching funds must be used only to pay for eligible costs incurred post award, except for approved pre-application expenses.
 Eligible costs must be consistent with the cost principles identified in 2 CFR 200, subpart E, Cost Principles.
 In addition, costs must be reasonable, allocable, and necessary to the project.
 Any application that proposes to use any portion of the award or matching funds for any ineligible costs may be rejected.

 Award funds may be used to pay for the following costs:

 (i) To fund the construction or improvement of facilities, including buildings and land, required to provide broadband service, including facilities required for providing other services over the same facilities, such as equipment required to comply with CALEA;

-(ii) To fund reasonable pre-application expenses in an amount not to exceed five percent of the award.
-Pre-application expenses may be reimbursed only if they are incurred after the publication date of this FOA, and properly documented.
-Pre-application expenses must be included in the first request for award funds, and will be funded with either grant or loan funds.
+(ii) To fund reasonable preapplication expenses in an amount not to exceed five percent of the award.
+If an applicant applied for funding in round one, preapplication expenses may be eligible for reimbursement under this round of funding if these expenses support the round two application (i.e., engineering design, market survey, subscriber projections, etc.).
+RUS reserves the sole right to accept or reject expenses associated with round one.
+Otherwise, preapplication expenses for round two may be reimbursed only if they are incurred after the publication date of this FOA, and properly documented.
+Preapplication expenses must be included in the first request for award funds and will be funded with either grant or loan funds.
 If the funding category applied for has a grant component, then grant funds will be used for this purpose;